aver-ua/clack-ws1-meter/README.md

 ## Schematic
 [Clack WS1 PCB Relay terminal block](/images/ws1-pcb.png) has 3 outs (VCC is central).
 Output voltage 15-17V, so, a step-down DC-DC modules is required.
 Then you must use also two 12V or 5V relay modules connected to each DC-DC module out.
 Relays connected to GPIO19 (watermeter pulse), GPIO18 (regeneration pulse) of ESP32.
-You can also use solid state relays like this: [HY-M285 (Omron g3mb-202p 24vdc)](https://www.aliexpress.com/item/1005005364510250.html).
+You can also use solid state relays like this: [HY-M285 (OMRON G3MB-202P **24VDC**)](https://www.aliexpress.com/item/1005005364510250.html).
 In this case you don't need to use DC-DC modules.

 Ultrasonic sensor HC-SR04 (to measure the salt level) connected to GPIO25 (trigger) and GPIO26 (echo).
 The sensor is [placed under the lid of the salt tank](/images/HC-SR04.jpg).
 [Schematic diagram of connections](/images/Schematic_clack-ws1-meter.png)